Monday, March 7, 2016

 Tweets from LibConf

-- BRING IT ON: Act for Impact! #InternetLibrarian 2016 in Monterey, CA has it!
-Use code TWEET to register! ow.ly/uWpN301QU6i
+- Connections, conversations, cutting-edge ideas. #InternetLibrarian 2016 has it all!
+Use code TWEET to register! ow.ly/rd7u303kIiC